Degree Requirements & Course Catalog

 Certificate in Integrated Risk Management

-Gain advanced understanding of risk, economics, finance and management with a new Certificate in Integrated Risk Management program, offered by the K-State Center for Risk Management Education and Research in coordination with the IMSE department and the department of finance.
+Gain an advanced understanding of risk, economics, finance and management with a new Certificate in Integrated Risk Management program, offered by the K-State Center for Risk Management Education and Research in coordination with the IMSE department and the department of finance.

 A full listing of courses offered by the Industrial and Manufacturing Systems Engineering department can be found in the Kansas State University course catalog.